No net loss policy in the United States: Origins

 Since the 18th century, wetland area has decreased from nearly 220 e6acre in the lower 48 states to 107.7 e6acre in 2004.
 Since the 1950s, over fifty percent of this loss has come from wetlands being transitioned to agricultural lands.
-Other contributing factors to wetlands loss include but are not limited to development and forestry.
+Other contributing factors to wetlands loss include, but are not limited, to development and forestry.

+Over one billion of the world's population relies on fish that are harvested from the Wetlands as their primary source of protein.
+For another two billion people, fish harvested from the wetlands accounts for 15% of their diets.
+Wetlands play a significant role in the diets of many people all over the world.
+Wetlands are home to over 100,000 biodiverse species of plants, animals, and bacteria.
+Wetlands are crucial to for the development of society, as they account for more than a billion services and jobs a year, which is valued at $47 billion worldwide.